lucidrains/ring-attention-pytorch/README.md

     - [x] backwards
     - [x] forwards
 - [x] fix rotary positions for striped ring attention when flash buckets > 1
+- [x] allow for variable ring passes per layer, for <a href="https://arxiv.org/abs/2007.03356">local -> global attention</a> in ring transformer as one goes up the layers.

+- [ ] instead of max ring passes, able to specify lookback in terms of sequence length, and derive number of flash attention bucket + ring passes from that
 - [ ] option to auto-decide ring sequence size based on world size
     - [ ] allow for finely specifying how to distribute sharding of batch and sequence, depending on world size
-- [ ] allow for variable ring passes per layer, for <a href="https://arxiv.org/abs/2007.03356">local -> global attention</a> in ring transformer as one goes up the layers.
-    - [ ] also allow for mixed striped layers, so one can do local strided attention (used in some image transformers but not language) would be a good fit for the initial local attention layers, in addition to classic lookback local
 - [ ] find a machine with 8 GPUs and test with a quarter million tokens first
 - [ ] think about how to craft a special `Dataset` that shards across sequence length (take into account labels for cross entropy loss) for ring transformer training
 - [ ] add ring attention to Tri's flash attention implementation. find some cuda ring reduce impl